theogroup/ogroup.net/src/_drafts/customers-wear-your-brand-values.md

       what a brand stands for is by tracking how it preforms and communicates across the available touchpoints (social media, advertising, in-store, web sites, etc.).
-It’s possible that Dolce and<br>Gabbana has a set of beliefs but when the brand (especially the CEO) does not keep to those beliefs<br>- you get a crisis that can have lasting or permanent damage to the reputation and credibility for a brand.
+It’s possible that Dolce and<br>Gabbana has a set of beliefs but when the brand (especially the CEO) does not keep to those beliefs - you get a crisis that can have lasting or permanent damage to the reputation and credibility for a brand.
     single_image:
     quote:
     video: